High-throughput quantum photonic devices emitting indistinguishable photons in the telecom C-band

-{\bf Acknowledgements}\\ The authors acknowledge financial support from the Danish National Research Foundation via the Research Centers of Excellence NanoPhoton (DNRF147) and the Center for Macroscopic Quantum States bigQ (DNRF142).
-P.\,H. was funded by the Polish National Science Center within the Etiuda~8 scholarship (Grant~No.~2020/36/T/ST5/00511) and by the European Union under the European Social Fund.
-D.\,A.\,V. and T.\,H. acknowledge financial support by the German Federal Ministry of Education and Research (BMBF) via the project “QuSecure” (Grant~No. ~13N14876) within the funding program Photonic Research Germany, the BMBF joint project “tubLAN Q.0” (Grant~No.~16KISQ087K), and by the Einstein Foundation via the Einstein Research Unit “Quantum Devices”.
-P.\,M. acknowledges the financial support from the Polish National Science Center (Grant~No.~2020/39/D/ST5/02952).
-N.\,G. acknowledges support from the European Research Council (ERC-CoG “UNITY”, Grant No. 865230), and from the Independent Research Fund Denmark (Grant No. DFF-9041-00046B).\\
+\begin{scriptsize} \,\\ {\bf Acknowledgements}\\ The authors acknowledge financial support from the Danish National Research Foundation through NanoPhoton - Center for Nanophotonics, grant number DNRF147, and the Center for Macroscopic Quantum States (bigQ), grant number DNRF142.
+P.\,H., M.\,B., P.\,M., A.\,M, and B.\,K. acknowledge financial support from the Polish National Science Center (Grants~No.~2020/36/T/ST5/00511, 2020/39/D/ST5/02952, 2020/39/D/ST5/03359).
+D.\,A.\,V. and T.\,H. acknowledge financial support by the German Federal Ministry of Education and Research (BMBF) via the project “QuSecure” (Grant~No.~13N14876) within the funding program Photonic Research Germany, the BMBF joint project “tubLAN Q.0” (Grant~No.~16KISQ087K), and by the Einstein Foundation via the Einstein Research Unit “Quantum Devices”.
+N.\,G. acknowledges support from the European Research Council (ERC-CoG “UNITY”, Grant No. 865230), and from the Independent Research Fund Denmark (Grant No.~DFF-9041-00046B).\\